radanalyticsio/jiminy-modeler/README.md

 Note that this command will result in the model taking over half an hour to train on the latest [MovieLens Dataset](https://grouplens.org/datasets/movielens/latest/).

-If fast train is disabled *and* command line parameter values are given the command line parameter values will be ignored, and the slow train method will be used.
+If fast train is disabled *and* command line parameter values are given, the command line parameter values will be ignored and the slow train method will be used.